 Zbyszko and Lewis Start Riot

 On April 7, 1914, 22-year-old Wladek Zbyszko met 22-year-old Ed “Strangler” Lewis would meet in the first of many matches between the two men.
-They would cooperate in a number of worked or “prearranged” matches.
-Lewis in fact dropped his American Heavyweight Wrestling Championship to Wladek Zbyszko in 1917.
+While they were supposed to be working the match, Lewis and Wladek Zbyszko struggled to work together.
 In the early 1920s, Lewis would drop his World Heavyweight Wrestling Championship to Wladek’s older brother Stanislaus Zbyszko.
 In their first match though, neither man was feeling cooperative.

 Young Ed “Strangler” Lewis from the Public Domain